ekrajhridoy/ekrajhridoy/README.md

 - I enjoy building projects that uncover insights from data and solve real-world problems, while continuously exploring new technologies and techniques.
 -
 - 👀 I’m interested in Data Science Universe
-- 🌱 I’m currently learning Fundamental of Data Science
+- 🌱 I’m currently learning Fundamental of Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on Data Analysis Projects
 - 📫 How to reach me "ekrajhrido850@gmail.com"
 - ⚡ Fun fact: I am a very cheerful guy!